 My love for all things natural comes out everywhere.
 I’m an environmental nut (like, I pick up other people’s trash).
 So, if I can use something that is free of man-made chemicals and helps anything, I’m all about it!
 We recently reviewed 101 Amazing Uses for Essential Oils and are loving it.
 Definitely recommend that book!

 If you aren’t real familiar with using apple cider vinegar, let me start by saying you’ll want the one with the Mother and definitely organic.
 That’s where the super healthy stuff is.
-You can get it at Target here, Walmart here or Amazon here.
+You can get it on Amazon here.
 (Yes, those are affiliate links and a shameless plug for my broke behind, your support is appreciated more than you’ll ever know).

 *For those of you who don’t know, I write these reviews as I look at the books so that my opinions come out as they are and I don’t have a lot of time to modify my thoughts.
 Ya get my first reactions… I wish you luck with those.
 Also, I really hope you read with voices, otherwise my jokes may be lost*